hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/00_intro_while.md

 ```
 ## In-Class Exercises

 The 6 exercises listed above are the in-class activity for the day.
+Before any coding is done, while loops are demonstrated on the board.

 ## Assignments
 On Google Classroom: